 Since search engines use text to help determine relevant results for users, having your podcast episodes transcribed helps ensure the audio content is fully searchable, as opposed to only having show notes.
 The goal is to have this content help you rank even higher in search results.

 Another benefit of transcribing your podcast is accessibility.
 Those with difficulty hearing can benefit from your podcast’s content by reading the text if they are unable to hear.

 You may find transcripts useful internally during the editing process as well.
 You can even use them to help find bold quotes for creating social media content.

 There are a plethora of options for transcribing your podcast episodes.
 Services like Sonix.ai and Trint are a couple of many artificial intelligence-based services where a computer generates the transcript with no human intervention.
 You can even use Zapier and other tools to easily integrate transcriptions to your workflow.
 Think about having your editor drop a finished podcast episode in Dropbox, then a transcript being loaded automatically for your VA to publish.

 Although the automated services are getting better by the day, they’re not perfect.
 The cleaner the audio, the more accurate the transcriptions will be.
 However, you’ll still have to read through and make some manual edits if you want the transcription to be perfect.
 We have seen some hilarious close-calls of AI typos nearly getting published!

 If accuracy is crucial, you can try human-based options like Rev.com or Fiverr.com.
 Of course, the cost and time required for this is much higher than the automated transcription, which can be a barrier for many podcasters.

 Usually, it’s the high profile podcasts which publish both transcriptions and show notes with each episode.
+But transcriptions are becoming more widespread, especially due to the discussion around accessibility.
 If your budget doesn’t allow for transcribing at this time, simply focus on creating great SEO-friendly show notes.
-Show notes should always take priority over transcriptions, which can be thought of as more of a luxury.

 How We Can Help